-Although I obviously get a lot of personal pleasure out of traveling around the District to places like Boise, I'm also here for important official reasons.
+Of course, I'm also keenly interested in what is going on at the local level around the District.
 One of the great strengths of the Federal Reserve is its connection to the citizenry of the country.
 In this respect, the twelve Reserve Banks play a particularly important role.
-Through our directors, our advisory councils, and through meetings like this one, we can get some insight into the public's viewpoint on issues that are vital to the conduct of monetary policy-issues like labor market conditions, expectations about inflation, and industryspecific developments, to name just a few.
+Through our directors, our advisory councils, and through meetings like this one, we can get some insight into the public's viewpoint on issues that are vital to the conduct of monetary policy-issues like labor market conditions, expectations about inflation, and industry-specific developments, to name just a few.
 So I'm very much looking forward to the question and answer session that will follow my remarks, because I'm sure that I'm going to learn from you as much as you're going to learn from me!

-My remarks today will focus on conditions in the U.S. economy and their implications for monetary policy.
-But before I begin, let me note that my comments represent my own views and not necessarily those of my colleagues in the Federal Reserve System.
+Before I begin, let me note that my comments represent my own views and not necessarily those of my colleagues in the Federal Reserve System.

-The last time I spoke publicly was a little more than a month ago.
-Since then, something unusual happened.
-After raising short-term interest rates at every one of its 17 meetings beginning in June 2004, the Federal Open Market Committee decided not to tighten the stance of monetary policy at its last meeting, which was last month.
+At the last meeting of the Committee, in August, something unusual happened.
+After raising short-term interest rates at every one of its 17 meetings beginning in June 2004, the Committee decided not to tighten the stance of monetary policy.
 As a matter of fact, the August meeting was the first since I became President of the Federal Reserve Bank of San Francisco that the Committee didn't raise rates.
 The August pause may seem a bit puzzling to some, since we had some rather bad news on inflation for several months in a row.
-Today, I'd like to focus my remarks on why I think the pause was a good idea, and, of course, in following that theme, I'll need to get into the prospects for the U.S. economy.
+Today, I'd like to focus my remarks on why I think the pause was a good idea, and, of course, in following that theme, I'll need to get into the economic outlook.

 I'll start with a quick review of recent developments.
 The U.S. economy has suffered some significant shocks in the past couple of years: in particular, a sustained surge in energy prices and the devastation from the twin hurricanes just over a year ago.
-Despite these challenges, the economy grew at a solid clip, averaging just over 3/4 percent for the past two years.
+Despite these challenges, the economy grew at a solid clip, averaging just over 31⁄2 percent for the past two years.

 This pace of growth is moderately above current estimates of the growth rate that is sustainable in the long run, and it has lasted long enough to eliminate much of the slack in labor and product markets that was apparent a year ago.
 Over that time, both the rate of unused capacity in the industrial sector and the civilian unemployment rate have fallen noticeably.
-Indeed, the unemployment rate dropped by about three-fourths of a percentage point, coming in at 4/4 percent in August.
+Indeed, the unemployment rate dropped by about three-fourths of a percentage point, coming in at 43⁄4 percent in August.
 This rate is actually a little bit lower than conventional estimates of so-called "full employment," and therefore suggests that there may be some tightness in labor markets.
+Here in the Bay Area, we're also seeing some tightness in labor markets, as the unemployment rate is just below the nation's at about 4-1/2 percent.